axel-achart/miel-abeilles/README.md

 ## 🚀 Features
 ### Maze of Flowers (Problem Setting)
 - The hive is fixed.
-- Flowers are placed in the field randomly.
+- Flowers are fixed in the field.
 - Bees must travel from the hive, visit all flowers, and return to the hive.

 ### Genetic Algorithm